GitHub-Harrison/Gamers-Guide/README.md

 ![Download Now](/documentation/readme/screenshots/download.png)

 * __Footer__
-    * The footer section only includes the name of the site, with a scroll to top button that appears once you have scrolled down the page a certain amount.
+    * The footer section only includes a sort of watermark of my name which contains a link to my GitHub repository for this site.
-    * The scroll to top button appears about 3/4 on the footer and 1/4 off.

 ![Footer](/documentation/readme/screenshots/footer.png)